-CORPO RATE (GOVERNANCE DISCLOSURE REQUIREMENT COMMENTS (c) If the Board has a nominating committee, describe the responsibilities, powers and operations of the nominating committee.
+Co RPORAT E GOVERNANCE DISCLOSURE REQUIREMENT COMMENTS f the Board has a nominating committee, describe the responsibilities, powers and operations of the nominating committee.
 The responsibilities, powers and operation of the Nominating and Corporate Governance Committee are described in Appendix "D" to this Circular.
-7. (a) Describe the process by which the Board determines the compensation for the issuer's directors and officers.
+7. Describe the process by which the Board determines the compensation for the issuer's directors and officers.
 The Board has delegated to the Compensation Committee the evaluation and assessment of the compensation of the Corporation's directors and executive officers.
-The Compensation Committee reviews, among other things, the compensation of the Corporation's executive officers for the ensuing fiscal year and assesses the performance of each executive officer on yearly basis against the Corporation's annual objectives and each executive officer's personal objectives to determine whether an executive officer is entitled to a bonus in the form of cash for his/he services and/or the grant of stock options.
+The Compensation Committee reviews, among other things, the compensation of the Corporation's executive officers for the ensuing fiscal year and assesses the performance of each executive officer on a yearly basis against the Corporation's annual objectives and each executive officer's personal objectives to determine whether an executive officer is entitled to a bonus in the form of cash for his/her services and/or the grant of stock options.
 The Compensation Committee has the power to retain the services of third parties to help in the determination of the annual compensation of an executive officer.
-When the Compensation Committee does not retain the services of a third party, the Compensation Committee may review publicly available information regarding the compensation of executive officers holding a position similar to the position under review or purchase such information from third parties.
+Where the Compensation Committee does not retain the services of a third party, the Compensation Committee may review publicly available information regarding the compensation of executive officers holding a position similar to the position under review or purchase such information from third parties.
 The Compensation Committee will also take into consideration publicly available information relating to the average percentage increase in a particular year of the compensation generally paid to executive officers.
 The Compensation Committee reviews, from time to time, the compensation of the directors and members of the Board committees.
 The Compensation Committee has the power to retain the services of third parties to assist its members determining the compensation of directors and committee members.
-The Compensation Committee makes recommendations to the Board of the compensation to be paid to executive officers and directors and directors and the compensation to be paid to executive officers and directors and the compensation to be paid to executive officers and directors and the compensation to be paid to executive officers and directors and the compensation to be paid to executive officers and directors and the compensation to be paid to executive officers and directors and the compensation to be paid to executive officers.
-Board has complete discretion to accept, reject or amend an recommendation made by the Compensation Committee. (b) Disclose whether or not the Board has a compensation committee composed entirely of independent directors.
-If the Board does not have a compensation committee composed entirely of independent directors, describe what steps the Board takes to ensure an objective process for determining such compensation.
-The Corporation has a Compensation Committee comprised of independent directors only.
-In the fiscal year ended November 30, 2022 the Compensation Committee was comprised of the following three (3 independent directors: - Gary Littlejohn (Chair); - Dawn Svoronos; and - Alain Trudeau. (c) If the Board has a compensation committee, describe the responsibilities, powers and operation of the compensation committee.
-The responsibilities, powers and operation of the Compensatio Committee are described in Appendix "E" to this Circular.
-8. If the Board has standing committees other than the audit, compensation, nominating committees, identify the committees and describe their function.
-None 9. indiv to the are re the a cond the E ose whether or not the Board, its committees and idual directors are regularly assessed with respect eir effectiveness and contribution.
-If assessments egularly conducted, describe the process used for assessments.
-If assessments are not regularly ucted, describe how the Board satisfies itself that Board, its committee, and its individual directors erforming effectively.
-The Nominating and Corporate Governance Committee is responsible to ensure that a process is in place for the review of the performance of individual directors, the Board as a whole, the Board committees, as we as the Board and Committee Chairs.
+The Compensation Committee makes recommendations to the Board on the compensation to be paid to executive officers and directors and the Board has complete discretion to accept, reject or amend any recommendation made by the Compensation Committee. (b) composed entirely of independent directors.
+If the Board does not have a compensation committee composed entirely of independent The Corporation has a Compensation Committee comprised of independent directors only.
+In the fiscal year ended November 30, 2022, the Compensation Committee was comprised of the following three (3) independent directors: • Gary Littlejohn (Chair); Dawn Svoronos; and Alain Trudeau. (c) If the Board has a compensation committee, describe the responsibilities, powers and operation of the compensation committee.
+The responsibilities, powers and operation of the Compensation Committee are described in Appendix "E" to this Circular.
+8. Board has standing committees other than the audit, compensation, nating committees, identify the committees and describe their ion.
+None 9. are regularly assessed with respect to their effectiveness and contribution.
+If assessments are regularly conducted, describe the process used for the The Nominating and Corporate Governance Committee is responsible to ensure that a process is in place for the review of the performance of individual directors, the Board as a whole, the Board committees, as well as the Board and Committee Chairs.
 Assessments are done on an ongoing basis and this has resulted in the appointment of Joseph Arena and Frank Holler as new independent directors in the course of the last fiscal year.
+For the last fiscal year ended November 30, 2022, the Board did not conduct a formal assessment of itself, of the Board committees and of each individual director.